mrcrowl/vscode-easy-less/README.md

  1. Create a `.less` file.
  2. Hit Ctrl/Cmd+S to save your file.
- 3. A `.css` file is automatically generated.
+ 3. A `.wxss` file is automatically generated.
  4. You should see a temporary "Less compiled in _**X**_ ms" message in the status bar.

 N.B.
 Also available from the command palette as "Compile LESS to CSS".